Have you ever needed to KNOW IT BEFORE YOU NEEDED IT?

 Who Is First Call 211?

 First Call 211 is a free, confidential community service.
-Assistance can range from simple issues, to much more complex issues, and their up-to-date database allows them to search through local services and match those in need to the proper agencies for help.
+Assistance can range from simple is to much more complex issues, and their up-to-date database allows them to search through local services and match those in need to the proper agencies for help.

 Their staff are trained and nationally certified to guide callers though the complex human services network.
 Sometimes situations can seem so overwhelming that it can be hard to see a solution.
 First Call 211 staff members can help a caller by directing him or her to agencies in the area that could help with the particular need, while also examining resources the caller might already have.

 What kind of information can I receive from First Call 211?